 - 4-5 tablespoons sunflower oil or canola oil for frying

-- Step 1 In a small sauce pot, add the potatoes and cover with water.
+- In a small sauce pot, add the potatoes and cover with water.
 Place over high heat and bring to a boil.
 Reduce to a simmer and cook, till tender, about 20 minutes.
 Drain well and mash till smooth.
-Allow too cool.
+Allow to cool.

-- Step 2 Remove the outer leaves of the cabbage, slice in half and remove the core of the cabbage.
+- Remove the outer leaves of the cabbage, slice them in half, and remove the core of the cabbage.
 Cut in quarters and shred in a kitchen mixer, such as a Cuisinart fitted with a shredder attachment.
 Place the cabbage in a large mixing bowl and set aside.

-- Step 3 When the potatoes have cooked, add them to the cabbage.
-Add the parsley, flour, baking powder, dried onion, eggs, salt, pepper.
+- When the potatoes have cooked, add them to the cabbage.
+Add the parsley, flour, baking powder, dried onion, eggs, salt, and pepper.
 Using a rubber spatula, mix well to incorporate.

-- Step 6 Serve the pancakes hot with your favorite entree.
+- Serve the pancakes hot with your favorite entree.

 Amazing!!